randomnoun/bookcase-ops/packer-ubuntu-mysql/README.md

 # Variables

-Unlike the other virtual machines in this project, the mysql server does use vault, so you'll have to put big bad passwords into the vars.json file.
+Unlike the other virtual machines in this project, the mysql server does not use vault, so you'll have to put big bad passwords into the `vars.json` file.

 Copy the [src/main/packer/vars.json.sample](src/main/packer/vars.json.sample) file to `src/main/packer/vars.json` and set your passwords there